Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 - Work on iOS App: Open `iOS` folder in XCode
 - Work on sharing code: Open the root folder in `IDEA` or any other IDE.

+> In fact, you can edit the sharing code in android studio as well, as we embed them as module, and they all use the same language.

 ## About the example

 - `Sample` class is for code that is sharing across platforms (Which means you only use API from `kotlin-stdlib-common` or some other cross platform lib).